 Google Chrome allows you to create desktop applications from a web page?
 In fact, as indicated in the menu item, it is just possible to create a shortcut to a shortcut which - in turn - opens a window without address bar and without all the "frills" of the browser.
-This does not mean that we have created a desktop application, we only created a link to the same Google Chrome mode - so to speak-chrome-less.
+This does not mean that we have created a desktop application; we just created a link to the same Google Chrome mode - so to speak-chrome-less.

 Feature simle, but more ambitious, had already been proposed by the Mozilla Foundation in 2007, through the project PRISM .
 This is definitely the most versatile and articulate, also accompanied by a useful extension that allows you to create desktop applications menu of FireFox, like Google Chrome .

 However, both solutions are far from the technology Adobe AIR .
 Before anyone to confuse it should be noted the substantial differences between a desktop shortcut that opens a window with a menu and a desktop application and its true.

 Adobe AIR , in fact, unlike the solutions offered by Google Chrome and Prism allows you to:

 - Virtually complete access to the system running the application, with the ability to read and write files.
 Possibility to extend its functionality through DLLs (dynamic link library), extensions, and third-party products such as SHU Player (see Deploying Adobe AIR applications: AIR Badge at SHU Player )

 - Manages the application as the other system applications: Install and Uninstall